 In 1987, EPA and the PRP completed legal agreements but the PRP did not follow the agreements.
 In 2007, EPA and the owners of the 15-acre area of the site negotiated a windfall lien settlement.

 EPA has worked with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.

 EPA has conducted a range of community involvement activities at the site to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
-Outreach activities have included public notices, interviews, fact sheets and public meetings.
+Outreach activities have included public notices, interviews, fact sheets, one-on-one information sessions and public meetings.